ivan-guerra/programmador.com/content/posts/beaglebone-black-wifi-setup.md

 connmanctl> agent on
 ```

-7. Connect to your wifi/service.
-Replace `WIFI_HASH` with the string prefixed
+7. Connect to your WiFi/service.
+Replace `WIFI_HASH` with the string from step 5
-   with `wifi_` from step 5 that corresponds to your wifi network:
+   that corresponds to your WiFi network:
 ```bash
 connmanctl> connect WIFI_HASH
 ```

-8. Enter your wifi password:
+8. Enter your WiFi password:
 ```bash
 Passphrase?
 ```

-9. Check that the network is set for auto-connect:
+9. Verify you have autoconnect enabled:
 ```bash
 connmanctl> services
 ```